sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 sam do thinking on backing thing sup to wasabi and do a tutorial on how partitions / external hard drives work

-tleap will give a warning if net charge is not zero
+tleap will give a warning if net charge is not zero change cut to 10.0 what is the ref file set to (Min_3 vs prev.rst)

+# 5: Prepare Savio
 for savio setups:
 folder structure:
 sims → dltBCDX